-Would you like to spend a school term in Europe, and take University of Waterloo mathematics courses taught by University of Waterloo mathematics professors?
+Would you like to spend a school term in Europe, and take University of Waterloo mathematics courses taught by Waterloo mathematics professors?

 Duration: 90 days (late April- late July)

 Requirements: Math students (not ELAS) having successfully completed both MATH 135 and MATH 137 with a minimum of 65/100, and registered in MATH 136 and MATH 138 (or equivalent) or having a minimum of 60/100 in each of these courses.

 Why would I do this?

 This is a once in a lifetime opportunity to live in two different European cities for an extended period of time: five weeks in Rome and seven weeks in Montpellier.
 You will be able to wander the ancient streets; become immersed in the local environment and culture, visit historical monuments, museums and art galleries; have lunch at the local trattoria and coffee at the café on the corner; and shop for fresh produce at the local market, all this while being a full-time student taking three math courses.

 During this three-month period in Europe, you would be taking exactly the same three mathematics courses offered in Waterloo, and thus would not fall behind in your studies relative to your peers.
 The courses will be offered in English by two Waterloo professors who will accompany you in Europe.
 You will receive a numerical grade for the math courses (as you would have in Waterloo) counting towards your GPA.
 You would also take one French language course as an elective credit - whose cost is included in the program fee – and receive a pass/fail credit for it.
 This is a great way to learn a new language or brush up on your French skills!

 Participation in this program would fulfil the International Experience component of the Global Experience Certificate and give you some transferable asset, which you can add to your resume.